Helen M. Free Award for Public Outreach

 Nominations are considered by the Awards Selection Subcommittee of the ACS Committee on Public Relations and Communications.
 The decision of the Awards Selection Subcommittee is final.
 The winner is notified by mail in early July.

 The award is presented annually at the ChemLuminary Awards, which is held each fall at the ACS National Meeting.
 Winners must agree to be present to receive their awards unless prevented by circumstances beyond their control.
-The ACS will provide complimentary travel and hotel accommodations of up to $1000 for the awardee and one guest.
+The ACS will provide complimentary travel and hotel accommodations of up to $1000 for the awardee and one guest (in addition to the $1000 prize for the awardee).

 - 2012 Ron Perkins